 This project is sponsored by East-West Gateway Council of Governments

-On October 14, 2010, East-West Gateway Council of Governments learned that the U.S. Department of Housing and Urban Development would award the St. Louis region with $4.6 million to conduct regional sustainable communities planning over the next three years.
-The grant is part of the federal government’s new emphasis on integrated planning, where transportation, housing and environmental issues are linked to create more sustainable and economically vibrant communities.
+On October 14, 2010, East-West Gateway Council of Governments learned that the U.S. Department of Housing and Urban Development would award the St. Louis region with $4.6 million to conduct regional sustainable communities planning over a three-year period.
+The grant was part of the federal government’s new emphasis on integrated planning, where transportation, housing and environmental issues are linked to create more sustainable and economically vibrant communities.

-St. Louis County is one of 11 regional partners working with East-West Gateway to carry out this three-year program.
-In addition to sitting on the project steering committee and staffing the various technical planning committees, the St. Louis County Department of Planning will be conducting a countywide affordable rental housing assessment as part of the regional planning effort.
-More information on the plan will be available in 2011.
+St. Louis County was one of 11 regional partners that worked with East-West Gateway to carry out this three-year program.
+In addition to sitting on the project steering committee and staffing the various technical planning committees, the St. Louis County Department of Planning conducted a countywide affordable rental housing assessment as part of the regional planning effort.